choderalab/yank/docs/algorithms.rst

 In the current version of YANK, only one restraint can be used at a time.
 More guidance is given for each restraint type below.

+.. _standard_state_algorithm:

 Standard state correction
 -------------------------

 Since the restraint defines the bound complex, in order to report a standard state binding free energy, we must compute the free energy of releasing the restraint into a volume ``V0`` representing the *standard state volume* to achieve a standard state concentration of 1 Molar.
 More detail of how this free energy fits into the thermodynamic cycle can be found in `theory <theory.html>`_.

 Restraint types